-The standard required from students was a very high one.
-In the last few years before the war, the Government and University authorities set about reforming the university programme and-without lowering the general standard-they endeavoured to make the task of the student easier and hours of attendance shorter.
-More financial aid During the 21 years of Polish independence following the Great War, Polish universities and colleges fulfilled their task well, providing the Polish State with necessary and properly qualified workers, of whom there had been serious lack during the first few years after 1918.
+During the 25 years of Polish independence following the Great War, Polish universities and colleges fulfilled their task well, providing the Polish State with necessary and properly qualified workers, of whom there had been serious lack during the first few years after 1918.
 It must be remembered that in partitioned Poland all positions of importance in State Administration, in the Courts and in Education, were occupied by Russians in the Russian part of Poland and by Germans in the German part.
 In the latter all key positions in industry in Silesia and other regions were held exclusively by German engineers.

 Therefore we may say with real pride that after the restoration of Polish independence in 1918 Poland succeeded in taking over all offices and factories in face of enormous difficulties, without adequate means of her own and without assistance from abroad.
-In recent years all key positions in Silesian industry have been filled by graduates of our universities and colleges.
+In recent years all key position in Silesian industry have been filled by graduates of our universities and colleges.

 It was the enthusiasm and hard work of our young Polish engineers, which turned the small fishing village of Gdynia into the largest port in the Baltic and the fourteenth port in the world.
-Young Polish experts created from nothing-save their own belief in Poland's economic future-the modern industrial district near Sandomierz and Rzeszow.
+Young Polish experts created from nothing-save their own belief in Poland's economic future -the modern industrial district near Sandomierz and Rzeszow.
 Unfortunately the outbreak of war in 1939 interrupted this daring enterprise and rendered its completion, on the vast scale intended, impossible.